 FERPA Compliance.
 Contractor must comply with the Family Educational Rights and Privacy Act (FERPA), and any related rules and regulations, including but not limited to 34 C.F.R.
-Part 99f.
-In addition, Contractor must obligate its Permitted Subcontractor(s), in writing, to the requirements of Schedule E - Data Security Requirements, including this Schedule E, Attachment 1 – Federal Educational Rights and Privacy Act.
+Part 99, as applicable to Contractor’s provision of services.
+In addition, Contractor must obligate its Permitted Subcontractor(s), in writing, to the requirements of Schedule E - Data Security Requirements, including this Schedule E, Attachment 1 – Federal Educational Rights and Privacy Act, as applicable to Permitted Subcontractor’s provision of services.